kubenow/KubeNow/CONTRIBUTING.md

 Before opening a new issue or submitting a new pull request, it's helpful to search the project - it's likely that another user has already reported the issue you're facing, or it's a known issue that we're already aware of.

-### If in Doubt
+## If in Doubt

 If you’re not sure about the right style for something, try to follow the style of the existing codebase.
 Look at whether there are other examples in the code that use your feature.
-Nevertheless feel free to ask on the GitHub repository by filling an issue marked by the label of "question"
+Nevertheless feel free to ask on the GitHub repository by filling an issue marked by the label of "question".